-Digraphs and trigraphs are joined in Reception and Key Stage 1 aligned to Early Reading and Phonics.
+Digraphs and trigraphs are joined in Reception and Key Stage 1 in line with our Early Reading and Phonics Handbook.

 Key Stage 1

 Handwriting is discretely taught in Year 1 and Year 2 to continue the good practice in Reception.
 It is linked to phonics and spellings and when a child is secure in joining every letter correctly, then, and only then will a child be shown how to join following the progression of joins.